-Entry to the Level 3 Sport course requires candidates to have a minimum of five GCSEs at levels 9-4 (A*- C) including English and Maths, in order to access the full Performance Academy schedule.
+Entry to the Level 3 Sports Coaching and Development course requires candidates to have a minimum of five GCSEs at levels 9-4 (A*- C), including English and Maths, in order to access the full Performance Academy schedule.

 Students may also be able to access the Performance Golf Academy by studying at Level 2 or A-levels, depending on whether the timetable fits in with training sessions and fixtures.
 GCSE resits will take priority over the Performance Golf training sessions.

 All students will study a full-time Sport qualification alongside the Golf Academy requirements.

 Students will build a portfolio based around evidence generated by the various assessment methods in each unit.
 They can expect to be assessed through: